-Hair can be a key target for transformation as a teenager.
-Bleach, harmful products, hair dyes, and over styling can help a teenager explore their own personal style.
-Unfortunately, exploring new styles can cause breakages, split ends, tension hair loss, fall out, and encourage early stages of alopecia
+Hair can be a target for transformation as a teenager.
+Bleach, harmful products, hair dyes, and over-styling can help a teenager explore their independent style.
+Unfortunately, exploring can cause breakages, split ends, tension hair loss, fall out, and result in hair loss.

 Exams, relationships, social pressures, family problems and inner-conflicts can be a big contributor to teenage hair loss.

 Talking to your child about the implications of an unbalanced diet and stress on the body is highly recommended.
 Stress and poor nutrition have a multitude of potential health risks, including hair loss.
-Wherever you can, produce meals that are high in vitamins and proteins.
+Wherever possible, produce meals that are high in vitamins and proteins.
 Encourage activities that release endorphins and get your child moving.

-Giving kind and gentle advice, when your child is in a place to receive it, can encourage healthier habits.
+Giving gentle advice when your child is in a place to receive it can encourage healthier habits.
 Hair loss can be an indicator of an eating disorder, so keep a regular eye on your child’s scalp if you have any concerns.
-Introduce your teenager to natural hair loss remedies, and help them to apply hair masques, oils, and growth tonics in a supportive manner.
+Introduce your teenager to natural hair loss remedies, hair masques, oils, and growth tonics in a supportive manner.

-We understand that it can be difficult to communicate with your child during this new phase of their life.
+We understand that it can be a challenge to communicate with your child during this new phase of their life.
 Encouraging safe hair and health habits may not seem like a priority to your child, and they may be uninterested in any form of advice.
 When this occurs, it may be time to introduce some more ‘subtle’ methods.

-Simply switching up the shampoo in your family bathroom can prevent teenage hair loss without your child really noticing.
-You can also present nutrient hair loss care as a ‘luxury hair reward’ that you teenager can enjoy indulging in.
-It can also help for your young adult to hear advice from somebody outside the family.
+Switching up the shampoo in your family bathroom can prevent teenage hair loss.
+You can also present nutritious hair loss care as a form of ‘luxury hair reward’ that you teenager can enjoy indulging in.
+It can also help your young adult to hear advice from somebody outside the family..
 Our Hair Active Experts advise teenagers on safer hair habits across Europe.

 Our guide to the reasons behind hair loss in women and how to naturally care for symptoms.

 Our expert guide about the benefits of scalp brushing, including a daily routine to try at home.